This Month's Services

 Our Lifespan Religious Education program teaches adults and children about the great faiths of the world, social justice, wonders of the natural world, and ethical decision-making.

 We are a welcoming community!
-We invite and welcome all to enjoy our Sunday services and participate in our programs — regardless of age, gender identity, race, ethnicity, religious beliefs, or sexual orientation.
+We welcome all to our Sunday services and programs — regardless of age, gender identity, race, ethnicity, religious beliefs, or sexual orientation.